Skip to main content

 F33.1: Major depressive disorder, recurrent, moderate

-F33.2: Major depressive disorder, recurrent, severe
+F33.2: Major depressive disorder, recurrent, severe without psychotic features

-F33.4: Major depressive disorder, in remission, unspecified
+F33.4: Major depressive disorder recurrent, in remission

 F33.9: Major depressive disorder, recurrent, unspecified

-F34.1: Persistent depressive disorder (dysthymia)
+F34.1: Dysthymic disorder

 For more on specific depression ICD-10 codes, check out ICD-10 Codes for Depression – F32.0–F33.3